Surgical Abortion Services

 Your starting price is $1,185

-• Confirm your out of pocket price using our Cost Estimate Tool.
+- Confirm your out-of-pocket price using our Cost Estimate Tool.

-• Insertion of a long-acting contraceptive (LARC) method is FREE for all clients choosing a surgical abortion at the time of their procedure.
+- Insertion of a long-acting contraceptive (LARC) method is FREE for all clients choosing a surgical abortion at the time of their procedure.
 BYO contraception device or purchase one in clinic.

-• Price shown does not include what a surgical (admitted) procedure may cost if you choose to use private hospital insurance.
+- The price shown does not include what a surgical (admitted) procedure may cost if you choose to use private hospital insurance.
 Speak to your insurance provider for more information.

-Choosing to have a method of long-acting reversible contraception fitted at the time of your appointment, or follow up appointment, can be a very cost-effective way of fitting reliable contraception.
+Choosing to have a method of long-acting reversible contraception fitted at the time of your appointment, or follow-up appointment, can be a very cost-effective way of fitting reliable contraception.
 Ask us for more information when you enquire or make a booking.

 Add contraception at the time of Surgical Abortion

-• Intrauterine Device (IUD) – FREE*
+- Intrauterine Device (IUD) – FREE*

-• Contraceptive Implant – FREE*
+- Contraceptive Implant – FREE*

-• Contraceptive Injection – FREE*
+- Contraceptive Injection – FREE*

 *Price does not include the cost of the IUD, implant or medication.